ABOUT - updated September 2020

 In Summer 2017 Cameron published a beta version of Cameron Sharp Photography.
 Since then the website has been a work in progress with work uploaded regularly.
 It is his hope that soon he can publish the full version of his website, which will have added functionality and even a not for profit online shop.

-As of September 2018, Cameron relocated to Bangor (North Wales) to study for a Zoology degree at the Bangor University.
+In September 2018, Cameron relocated to Bangor (North Wales) to study for a Zoology degree at the Bangor University.
 In between studying, Cameron visits local reserves and areas in and around Bangor to photograph wildlife.
+In the same year, after purchasing items from Adobe creative cloud, he started to shoot in the RAW imaging format.
+This allowed greater control over colour and lighting settings.

 Cameron hopes that by posting his images online, he can encourage more people to take up photography as a hobby and raise awareness of wildlife and promote its conservation through digital media.